 Quick Split Pea and Ham Soup Preparation

 No need for chicken stock – unless I didn’t have any ham juice.
 However, since I have the ham juice, it is packed full of flavor.
 Therefore, I just use water.
+(If you do not have ham juice, you can use chicken stock.
+Additionally, chicken bouillon can be mixed with water and this can be used as the flavorful liquid base to cook the lentils).

 While the ham is cooking, prep your carrot, onion, and celery.